 Vibration Optional: Controller vibration not used in the game or you can disable it.

-If you want to play Adventures With Anxiety, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Adventures With Anxiety, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

 We've documented 4 accessibility features for Visual in Adventures With Anxiety which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.